 “Don’t go overboard on cruciferous vegetables,” Paula warns.
 “These foods contain a compound called glucosinolates that compete with dietary iodine and thyroid hormones.
 This includes cabbage, brussels sprouts, raw turnip, broccoli, and cauliflower.
 Avoid large quantities of these foods if you suspect a sluggish thyroid, and try cooking to break down glucosinolates and make nutrients more bioavailable.”
 Courtney agrees.
 She adds that cooking them will have greater ease on the digestion system and reduce the chances of having a negative effect on the thyroid.

 “Lovers of tofu, soy burgers, and tempeh—proceed with caution,” warns Courtney.
-“Soy contains estrogen, a hormone which interferes with the body’s ability to utilize the thyroid hormone.”
+“Soy contains estrogen, a hormone which interferes with the body’s ability to utilise the thyroid hormone.”
 Her suggestion is to keep soy intake at a minimum.

 Kaitlyn also cautions against soy: “Estrogen has been shown to interfere with the body’s ability to use our thyroid hormone, and studies have shown that it can contribute to hypothyroidism.”